skagedal/blog.skagedal.tech/_posts/2023-01-01-writing-a-habit-tracker.md

 Then the question inevitably arises: which app should I use on my phone to track this habit?
 If you're not tracking your wellness efforts digitally, sharing your progress with your social network, are you even doing anything?

-Honestly, I am a biy ambivalent when it comes to this "quantified self" style self-tracking.
+Honestly, I am a bit ambivalent when it comes to this "quantified self" style self-tracking.
 There's a part in me that enjoys the idea of seeing measurable results.
 Then there's a part that really just wants to scale down on all reliance on digital tools.
 Throw away my smart phone and get a Nokia 3310.

 But then there's the side of me who really enjoys programming, and starting up small projects every now and then.
 And this kind of small "productivity" tools are perfect as an excuse to toy around with some technology, and get the feeling that you're "doing something".